First Impressions of the Raynox DCR-250 for Macro Photography

 Set Narrow Apertures

 Consider bumping up your apertures to F8 and beyond.
-Increase your depth of field and increase your chances of obtaining sharp macro photographs.
-Achieving a tac-sharp image of a tiny subject at F2.8 at the minimum focus distance isn’t worth the stress, trust me!
+Increase your depth of field to enhance your chances of capturing sharp macro photographs.
+Achieving a tack-sharp image of a tiny subject at F2.8 at the minimum focus distance isn’t worth the stress, trust me!
 Don’t worry, even at F8, if you are working at or near the minimum focus distance, you will still be able to achieve a pleasing background blur.

 Compose Parallel to Your Subject